Site icon Regpack

 1. Design It Backward: Begin With the End in Mind

+One of the best approaches to course design is to start with the desired outcome.
 While we tend to think of courses as being focused on covering content, what you should really start with are your students’ learning objectives

 That is the way to ensure you’re imparting something useful and long-lasting.
+Think of it as working backward from the end.

 Beginning with the end in mind and reverse-engineering your course outline makes sure your course has no unnecessary fluff—without skipping anything essential.